 Considering a career in law?
-There are many different fields and a range of jobs to do in law, creating various opportunities for all.
-These fields include:
+There are many different fields and a huge range of jobs:

 - Family Law

 - Tax Law

 There are numerous fields in law.
 These give you a chance to pursue the type of law you are interested in.

 Take Action: The Prospects Guide to Law describes Law as a work area with high salaries and a range of careers and offers a wide range of information about all aspects of starting your career in law.